WebOrigami/docs/sandbox/docs/this.md

 # `this` in formulas

-In an explorable application, an eg formula is defined in the _key_ in a [metagraph](metagraph.html).
+In an explorable application, an pika formula is defined in the _key_ in a [metagraph](metagraph.html).
 For example, the formula might be used in the name of a file inside a folder that will be interpreted as a metagraph.

 Such formula keys may be defined with no value.
 That is, a file may have a formula for its file name, but the file itself may be empty.